ApexAppLabs/hu_counseling_bot/FIX_SUMMARY.md

 4. Handle graceful shutdown of background services

 This fix addresses the core threading issue that was preventing the bot from functioning properly on Render.

+## Additional Notes
+If Render continues to use the old Gunicorn command despite the updated Procfile, it may be due to:
+1. Cached build configuration - Try clearing Render's build cache
+2. Repository not updated - Ensure all changes are pushed to GitHub
+3. Manual deployment configuration in Render dashboard - Check Render service settings